 CIU outbreaks are not life-threatening, but they are extremely uncomfortable and difficult to live with, so I work closely with my patients to find a treatment that works for each individual.
 The good news is we have numerous options – and CIU is not a life-long condition.
 It often goes away by itself.

-Dr. David A. Khan is Professor of Internal Medicine at the University of Texas Southwestern Medical Center in Dallas.
-He is the Training Program Director for the Allergy & Immunology fellowship program at Southwestern.
-He is the Director of the Asthma Clinic at Parkland Memorial Hospital.
+David A. Khan, MD, is Professor of Internal Medicine at the University of Texas Southwestern Medical Center in Dallas and is the Director of the Asthma Clinic at Parkland Memorial Hospital.
 Dr. Khan is a Past President of the Texas Allergy, Asthma and Immunology Society and is a member of the Joint Task Force on Practice Parameters for Allergy & Immunology.